tulip-lab/.github/profile/README.md

   ```

   - `NEXUS` program is structured into :three: distinct stages, each stage a stepping stone to your growth and scholarly development.
 Each successful completion of a stage not only enriches your knowledge and skills but also prepares you for more advanced research challenges.
 The zenith of this journey is a one-year collaborative endeavor with TULIP Lab's distinguished supervisors, leading to the creation of high-impact publications.
-  - Each student who *successfully completes every stage* will receive **a signed certificate of completion** from the [TULIP Lab director](https://www.tulip.org.au/members/gangli/).
-Outstanding students will be provided with further opportunities, such as *overseas research internship*.
     - :cinema: Stage :one: (corresponding to [SIT723](https://www.deakin.edu.au/courses/unit?unit=SIT723) Projects)
       - quality technical report (*three* months), supported by optional monthly group meeting with supervisors.
 Interested?
 Send your [request to join](https://groups.google.com/g/Nexus-S1) and include:
         1. **Background**: